SorkinType/Voltaire/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
-	- two.lf
+	- zero.lf
 	- three.lf
-	- eight.lf
+	- five.lf
-	- zero.lf
+	- .null
 	- nine.lf
+	- six.lf
 	- four.lf
-	- six.lf
-	- one.lf
-	- five.lf
 	- seven.lf
+	- zero.tf.zerp
+	- newGlyph
 	- And 3 more.

 Use -F or --full-lists to disable shortening of long lists.